 If you’ve traveled to France, you’ve most likely transited through one of the Paris airports.
 The two biggest airports in France are Paris’s Charles de Gaulle and Orly, but they aren’t the only Paris airports.
-If you’re planning to visit the capital city or connect there, what’s the best airport in Paris?
+If you’re planning to visit the capital city or connect there, what’s the main airport in Paris?
 Here’s what you need to know about airports in Paris for a smooth start to your trip.

 What you need to know about airports in Paris